 And now she and Benson are just like any other celebrity couple—the subject of engagement and marriage rumors before their time.

-The ladies were both sporting gold bands on their left ring fingers during a vacation in St. Tropez last month, but a source told E!
-News recently that a report in The Sun that claimed they had married each other in Las Vegas earlier this year was false.
+The ladies were both sporting gold bands on their left ring fingers during a vacation in St. Tropez in July, but a source told E!
+News that a report in The Sun that claimed they had married each other in Las Vegas earlier this year was false.

-They did, however, have a casual "friendship ceremony" about a year ago—but it was nonbinding.
+They did, however, have a casual "friendship ceremony" the previous summer—but it was nonbinding.